jamespeapen/journals/src/neuroscience/neurodegeneration/ad/Genetic_meta-analysis_of_diagnosed_AD.md

+---
-December 08, 2020
+date: December 08, 2020
+---

-# Genetic meta-analysis of diagnosed Alzheimer’s disease
+# Genetic meta-analysis of diagnosed Alzheimer’s disease {.unnumbered}

 This study identified new risk loci and implicated Aβ, tau, immunity and lipid processing.